Clinical COVID-19 (Coronavirus Disease 2019)

 - Urgent Testing Requests – If WDPH determines that testing is urgent, WSLH will work with you to arrange transportation of the specimen.
 Do not contact Gold Cross courier on your own and order a STAT pick-up.
 STAT pick-ups can only be ordered by WSLH.

 - Extended weekend hours are for COVID-19 specimens only

-Currently, Tier 1 and 2 priority test results will be available within 1 – 2 days of receipt of the specimen at the WSLH.
-We are no longer testing lower priority specimens.
-Positive, Inconclusive, and Invalid results will be called to the submitter immediately.
-All results will be reported electronically, as soon as they are available, to the submitting lab and health department.
+Currently, test results will be available within 1 – 3 days of receipt of the specimen at WSLH.
+Results will not be called to the submitter.
+All results will be reported electronically, as soon as they are available, to the submitting lab, the health department, and HHS.
 Please call WSLH Customer Service at 800-862-1013 if you feel a result is missing.
 If there are urgent questions outside of business hours you may call the WSLH emergency pager at 608-263-3280.

-NOTE: Patients under investigation for COVID-19, and suspected or confirmed cases of COVID-19, are now reportable conditions in accordance with Wis.
+NOTE: Patients with suspected or confirmed COVID-19 are reportable conditions in accordance with Wis.
 Stat.
 Ch.
 252 and Wis.
 Admin.
 Code Ch.
 DHS 145.
 All suspect patients should be reported to WEDSS immediately.
 This is normally done by an Infection Preventionist or the Clinical Provider.
 WSLH will also report all of our COVID-19 test results to WEDSS, CDC, and HHS.

 NOTE: If you are performing testing, please report all results in the weekly surveillance report to WSLH.